WB revises Nepal’s economic growth to 7.5pc this fiscal year

 More than 100 megawatts of new hydropower capacity, delayed by the earthquakes and the trade disruptions, have come on-stream

-The World Bank (WB) has revised Nepal’s economic growth forecast upward to 7.5 percent for this fiscal year on the back of big jump in agricultural output due to a good monsoon, elimination of power cuts and higher government spending, among others.
+May 12, 2017-The World Bank (WB) has revised Nepal’s economic growth forecast upward to 7.5 percent for this fiscal year on the back of big jump in agricultural output due to a good monsoon, elimination of power cuts and higher government spending, among others.
 Earlier, the multilateral lending agency had projected Nepal’s economy to expand by 6 percent in 2016-17.

 This is the highest growth rate since 1994, and is a result, in part, of a base-year effect, increased agricultural output, and greater investment as earthquake reconstruction gathered speed, it said.